sujitht-05/SMART-STUDENT-SKILL-ANALYSIS-AND-CAREER-LEARNING-PLANNER/README.md

 - Data-driven mentoring
 - Personalized learning recommendations

----

 📈 Expected Outcome

 The project aims to transform career planning from a generic process into a personalized, data-driven learning experience.

-By combining skill assessment, career recommendation, skill-gap analysis, and personalized learning plans, students can better understand:

-Where they are → Where they want to go → What they need to learn
+By combining skill assessment, career recommendation, skill-gap analysis, and personalized learning plans, students can better understand where they are, where they want to go, and what they need to learn to get there.

-This helps students develop relevant skills and prepare more effectively for their desired careers.

----

 📄 License

 This project is intended for educational and academic purposes.

-An open-source license such as the MIT License can be added if you want others to freely use, modify, and distribute the project.
+Add an appropriate open-source license such as MIT License if you want others to freely use and modify the project.

----

 👨‍💻 Project Information